Genealogy Brick Wall: Another New DNA Mystery Match-Part 3

 Genealogy Brick Wall: Another New DNA Mystery Match- Part 1

-Find more research tips under the Genealogy Research Tips category, brick wall tips under the Genealogy Brick Wall Cases category, and DNA tips under the DNA Simplified category.
+Find more research tips under the Genealogy Research Tips category, brick wall tips under the Genealogy Brick Wall Cases category, and DNA/genetic genealogy tips under the DNA Simplified category.
+You can also find some DNA research resources, to help you in your research, on my dedicated Genealogy Resources page.